muratk5n/thirdwave/en/mbl/2023/week04.md

 ---

-"@Hy_Economy@mastodon.social

-Heating with \#hydrogen: Gerstofen, Germany, plans to blend H₂, that is available as waste from industrial processes, in their gas grid (for heating purposes).
-90% of the grid are already suitable for the planned 7% blend"

----

 TASS: "The West may be heading for 'a catastrophic stalemate,' at best, for Ukraine, Sherelle Jacobs, head of the Online Comment at The Daily Telegraph, wrote on Monday night.